-By Susan Lloyd
+By Susie Lloyd

 A tiny slip of a nun took the stage, cleared her throat, and put on her best “man” voice.
 “Dear Reuben, we have a problem…” She wore a roomy men’s blue oxford shirt with tie over her full black habit.
 Jammed on top of her veil was a red Saint Louis Cardinals hat.
 It was skit night at the twenty-fifth annual Pilgrimage for Restoration.
 Sister played Greg, who is the director of the Pilgrimage and my husband.
 Sister-Greg was texting Reuben DeMaster, Greg’s stalwart fellow organizer and partner in pain.

 One by one, people ran up on stage and announced some issue, some problem, some insurmountable obstacle that surely, this time, definitely would make it impossible to hold the Pilgrimage.
 One by one, Sister-Greg shooed them away.